 - human resource information system (HRIS)

 The terms are often used interchangeably, but there are some discernible differences in HRIS vs. HRMS vs. HCM.
 In short, HRIS and HRMS are near synonyms for actual software platforms you can buy, while HCM is an umbrella term for HR processes and software.

-These comprehensive suites of HR software typically include the following software modules, which can often be bought separately:
+These comprehensive suites of HR software typically include the following categories of software modules, which can often be bought separately: